 For more information about diabetes care and how to reduce your risk of developing chronic health complications, please visit our blog for additional helpful tips for managing the disease.

 At Viasox, we are incredibly proud to be a leading online provider of comfortable and supportive non-binding diabetic socks worldwide.
-Designed with those living with diabetic neuropathy in mind, our non-compression socks can help to encourage improved circulation to the toes and feet without leaving painful marks on your calves.
+Designed with those living with diabetic neuropathy in mind, our diabetic socks can help to encourage improved circulation to the toes and feet without leaving painful marks on your calves.

 Whether you are looking for simple black or white socks for everyday use or want to add some extra flair to your outfit with our bold patterned options, we have everything you need to take excellent care of your feet.
-Available for single pair or bulk orders, you can shop for all of your needs with us online today and enjoy easy and convenient shipping options across the country.
+Available for single-pair or bulk orders, you can shop for all of your needs with us online today and enjoy easy and convenient shipping options across the country.

 To learn more about our available diabetic socks products or for additional support with your online order, please feel free to contact our customer support team today.
 We look forward to hearing from you!